 MATH 275 MULTIVARIABLE AND VECTOR CALCULUS (4-0-4)(F,S,SU).
 Vector algebra and geometry, functions of several variables, partial and directional derivatives, gradient, chain rule, optimization, multiple and iterated integrals.
 Parametric curves and surfaces, vector fields, divergence and curl, line and surface integrals, Green’s, Stokes’ and divergence theorems.
 Use of software such as Maple or Mathematica for visualization, exploration and solutions of “real-world” problems.
 PREREQ: MATH 175 or MATH 176.

-MATH 287 COMMUNICATION IN THE MATHEMATICAL SCIENCES (3-0-3)(F,S)(CID).
+MATH 287 COMMUNICATION IN THE MATHEMATICAL SCIENCES (3-0-3)(F,S)(FC).
 Integrates mathematics content with the opportunity to develop proof writing and communication skills important in the mathematical sciences.
 Content is drawn from discrete and foundational math and elementary analysis.
 Introduction to and engagement with written and verbal communication practices characteristic to mathematical sciences.
 Introduction to and use of technologies that support communication in the mathematical sciences.
 PREREQ: ENGL 102, MATH 187.